Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Cephalosporins

-β-lactam preparations of synthetic and semi-synthetic origin, which are resistant to enzymes produced by bacteria.
+β-lactam drugs of synthetic and semi-synthetic origin, which are resistant to enzymes produced by bacteria.

 Just like penicillins, cephalosporins provoke allergic reactions in the body.